open-dynamic-robot-initiative/trifinger_simulation/docs/getting_started/installation.rst

 Using colcon
 ------------

-trifinger_simulation is part of the "ROBOT_FINGERS" project.
-For build instructions see the :doc:`robot_fingers documentation
+The ``trifinger_simulation`` package is also part of the TriFinger software bundle.
+See :ref:`trifinger_docs:install_software` in the TriFinger documentation.
-<robot_fingers:doc/installation>`.